Chapter 5 : I like my job.

 I can’t pay; I simply don’t have the money.
 Last month I sold everything I absolutely didn’t need and I still couldn’t make my payment.
 Not with the raised rent.
 I tried everything - I went through my bills, I slashed my budget, I picked up all the extra shifts I could.
 Nothing was enough.
 Not with prices going up everywhere.

 I guess it’s a good thing I’m not too attached to my flat, because it sure as hell looks like I won’t be living here much longer.
-I suppose I could try to get my pay early, maybe use that to pay off the past two months’ rent, and then see if I could negotiate my way into a few extra weeks for this month -
+I suppose I could try to get my pay early, maybe use that to work off the past two months’ rent, and then see if I could negotiate my way into a few extra weeks for this month -

 Fuck.
 I’m kind of actually screwed.